harmful-social-media/metaverse-harm/README.md

 # Social media metaverse ill-effects

-Anecdotal evidence is showing that the metaverse is having a hamrful impact on people.
+Anecdotal evidence is showing that the metaverse is having a harmful impact on people.

 ## Meta / Facebook